Travel in the Spiritual Worlds

 Even more difficult to describe are the spiritual worlds.
 These are the areas of mystical experience.
 The most accurate descriptions are the poetic ones that attempt to describe infinite joy, light, love, knowledge, bliss, or emptiness.
 Slightly below the mystical areas are the places where the mystical light is reflected and refracted.
 These are the paradises of jeweled skies, rivers of nectar, mountains of flowers, and similar kinds of organic and crystalline imagery.
 Here, there are also divine currents of music in celestial oceans of sound.

-The deities with their vast awareness and various attributes are complex standing waves, eddies, or vortices on the surface of this limitless ocean of consciousness.
+Deities interact with the spiritual, psychic, and physical worlds in the process of creation.
+These deities with their vast awareness and various attributes exist in the spiritual worlds and are complex standing waves, eddies, or vortices on the surface of the limitless ocean of consciousness.
 They act individually but collectively create universes inhabited by diverse forms of life.
 The worlds of creation are like oceans.
 One deity's creative power affects the tides, another the shape of the ocean floor and the continents, another the winds, another the rivers that flow into the ocean, and another the ocean's currents.
 Each deity acts independently within his or her scope of creation but they are jointly responsible for the dynamics of the created worlds.